FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 ###### New features for the second assignment:

 - User needs to create an account to use the Todo-list
+- The user needs an account in order to use the todo-list
+- The user will have there own list o add tasks to
 - User can now reset the password for his/her account via gmail

 -----------------